 - Open a help desk ticket using SchoolDude.

 - Email or Call to schedule an appointment for walk-in support.

 Staff and faculty whose jobs permit will continue to work remotely for much of their work schedule, with staggered work hours when on campus to allow for social distancing in offices.
 Faculty will conduct all office hours virtually through Microsoft Teams and all college meetings will be held in a virtual environment.
 While working on campus, employees will be required to wear face coverings in common areas such as hallways and break rooms.
+Employees who are at high risk and are scheduled to work on campus should contact HR at [email protected] or 919-866-7890.
 Those who feel sick should stay home, contact their supervisor and seek medical care.
 Employees who have had direct or indirect contact with COVID-19 should follow the guidance outlined in the college’s Safety Guidelines and Protocols.

 Wake Tech appreciates the cooperation of all members of the college community during this challenging time, and we look forward to resuming campus life when circumstances allow.
 In the meantime, let’s all stay healthy and work together to learn well!